Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/unwrapping/mapping_types.rst

 .. figure:: /images/editors_uv_image_uv_editing_unwrapping_sphere-projection.png
    :width: 350px

-   Using a Mercator image with a Sphere Projection.
+   Using an equirectangular image with a Sphere Projection.

 Cylindrical and Spherical mappings have the same settings.
 The difference is that a